‘The Points Guy’ travel influencer to visit PR as part of rebuilding efforts

 Written by Contributor // January 4, 2018 // Tourism/Transportation // No comments

 Brian Kelly, also known as The Points Guy and Forbes’ No. 1 travel influencer of 2017, will be traveling to Puerto Rico from Jan.
-5-7 with his staff, family and friends to assist with rebuilding efforts and experience the island’s recovery firsthand, the Puerto Rico Tourism Co. announced
+5-7 with his staff, family and friends to assist with rebuilding efforts and experience the island’s recovery firsthand, the Puerto Rico Tourism Co. announced.

 JetBlue, as part of its 100x35JetBlue initiative, will be providing flights for the entire Points Guy team and joining in on the ground.